 For the next few days, the same routine went on.
 Each day, Grandma would seem to get reinvigorated whenever she saw the little girl.
 She told Rose many things, some of which were puzzling to Rose and sounded every bit like her grandma had lost her marbles.
 There were words like, “I may look young but I’m actually very old; probably much older than you think I am.”; “I don’t like interacting with people too much so I’d rather stay in the woods away from them”; “I don’t get hungry that easily.
-It’s been almost a year since I last ate.”
+It’s been so long since I last ate.”
 Nonetheless, Rose still gave polite giggles in response and enjoyed her time with her grandma in general.

 And so, this routine continued for nearly a week.

-“Remember what we taught you.”
+“Remember what we have taught you.”
 That day, after a week of her parents accompanying her, was to be the day they let her visit her grandma on her own.
 The whole week of visiting her had taken its toll on the family as her father had to set aside his woodcutting business while her mum’s laundry and dishes had really piled up.

 At the door, her parents gave her a big hug.
 She could feel her mother trembling, so she quizzically looked over at her father but he looked away.
 There was an ominous air about the room like they expected nothing better of grandma’s condition.